That's My Bush!

-That's My Bush! was an American sitcom that aired on Comedy Central from April 4 to May 23, 2001.
+That's My Bush! is an American television sitcom that aired on Comedy Central from April 4 to May 23, 2001.
 The show was created by Trey Parker and Matt Stone, a comedy-duo best known for creating South Park.

 Despite the political overtones, the show itself was more a broad lampoon of American sitcoms, including jokes, a laugh track, and stock characters such as klutzy secretary Princess (Kristen Miller), know-it-all maid Maggie (Marcia Wallace), and supposedly helpful next door neighbor Larry (John D'Aquino).

 The series was conceived in the wake of the 2000 presidential election, between George W. Bush and Al Gore.
 Parker and Stone were sure that Gore would win the election, and tentatively titled the show Everybody Loves Al. However, due to the controversy regarding the election's outcome, the series was pushed back.
 Instead, the show was then plotted around Bush at the workplace.

-The show received positive reviews, with The New York Times commenting, "That's My Bush! is a satire of hero worship itself; it is the anti-West Wing and the first true post-Clinton comedy. [...]
+The show received positive reviews from critics, with The New York Times commenting, "That's My Bush! is a satire of hero worship itself; it is the anti-West Wing and the first true post-Clinton comedy. [...]
 This politically astute criticism is embedded in so much hysterical humor that the series never seems weighty."

 Plot

 The series centers on the fictitious personal life of President George W. Bush, played by Timothy Bottoms.
 Carrie Quinn Dolin played Laura Bush, and Kurt Fuller played Karl Rove.

-Episodes dealt (with deliberate heavy-handedness) with the topics of abortion, gun control, the war on drugs, drilling in the Arctic National Wildlife Refuge, and the death penalty.
+Episodes dealt (with deliberate heavy-handedness) the topics of abortion, gun control, the war on drugs, drilling in the Arctic National Wildlife Refuge, and the death penalty.
 Every episode ended with George saying "One of these days, Laura, I'm gonna punch you in the face!", a parody of Jackie Gleason's line from The Honeymooners, "One of these days, POW!!!
 Right in the kisser!"

 The show was more of a spoof of the banality of television sitcoms in general, rather than a cutting political satire.
 As The A.V.
 Club put it: